Foreign and Commonwealth Office Migrated Archives: Appointment of Professor Tony Badger as independent assessor

 As a response to the disquiet in the press surrounding the amount and release plans for these colonial records, including a letter entitled 'It's vital we have access to the records on Britain's colonial past' signed by British Academy members.

 On Thursday 27 February 2014 the Foreign Secretary made a further statement to the House confirming Professor Badger's continued role.
-On the 29th June 2014 a longer page was put on The National Archives UK pages describing the special collections and with a statement from Professor Anthony Badger with a breakdown of the 'special collections'.
+On 29 June 2014 a longer page was put on The National Archives UK pages describing the special collections and with a statement from Professor Anthony Badger with a breakdown of the 'special collections'.
 Archive Inventories were also published.

 Professor Anthony Badger spoke about his role in an article from Sept 2012 saying: 'It is difficult to overestimate the legacy of suspicion among historians, lawyers, and journalists about the migrated archive that the Foreign and Commonwealth Office (FCO) collected between the 1950s and 1979.'

-Recently the FCO page has been updated to state that following the merger of the FCO and DFID into the FCDO we will be determining the most effective way to prioritise our integrated collection of non-standard files in consultation with Professor Badger and the independent Advisory Council on National Records and Archives.
+The FCO page was later updated to state that "following the merger of the FCO and DFID into the FCDO we will be determining the most effective way to prioritise our integrated collection of non-standard files in consultation with Professor Badger and the independent Advisory Council on National Records and Archives".

-Transfer and availability at the National Archives
+Transfer and availability at The National Archives

 In 2012 the process of opening the Foreign and Commonwealth Office (FCO) 'migrated archives' to the public began with the transfer of the records to TNA with a series reference FCO 141.
 The records were transferred in eight batches between April 2012 and November 2013 following a timetable published online by the Foreign and Commonwealth Office.
 An archived webpage contains links to guides to the records for each tranche, as well as related podcasts and the Cary Review.
 According to the current catalogue description, no further accruals are now expected.

 The records are available in their original format, although there are redactions and some extracts have been retained at the FCO.
 There is no evidence that any of the collection was weeded before transfer.
 The records are available to view free of charge in The National Archives reading rooms, and a fee is charged for digital access which also applies to requests from countries the records were removed from.

-With regards to plans to digitise the series, a TNA'a 'migrated archives' FAQs sheet states that 'The National Archives does not have the funds or resources available to digitise this collection given the scale'.
+With regards to plans to digitise the series, a TNA 'migrated archives' FAQs sheet states that 'The National Archives does not have the funds or resources available to digitise this collection given the scale'.

 In 2022, TNA temporarily withdrew the FCO 141 'due to evidence of historical preservation treatment of these files indicating insecticide use'.
 On Wednesday 21 September 2022, TNA released a public statement that access had been reinstated with new guidelines for reading room users to prevent any potential transfer of substances'.